 When first entering the QDP you will likely be taken to the "Standard Layouts" section, where you'll find a selection of multi-canvas layout options from which to start your design(s).
 By clicking the icon of the two arrows chasing one another, in the bottom right corner, you'll randomise the placement of each image.

 Upon clicking the "Composites" icon you'll be presented a drop down with the available groups (the group names will only appear if there are Composites saved within).
 Select from of the available groups, and you'll be brought to the saved composites within that group.
-If you orginally pinned a layout containing a canvas with a five image composite, but your current layout only used three, the software will adjust the saved design to the current number of images on the canvas.
+If you originally pinned a layout containing a canvas with a five image composite, but your current layout only used three, the software will adjust the saved design to the current number of images on the canvas.

 Upon clicking the "Collections" icon you'll be presented a drop down with the available groups (the group names will only appear if there are Collections saved within).
 Select from of the available groups, and you'll be brought to the saved collections within that group.
-If you orginally pinned a layout containing four canvases, but your current layout only used three, the software will adjust the saved layout to the current number of canvases.
+If you originally pinned a layout containing four canvases, but your current layout only used three, the software will adjust the saved layout to the current number of canvases.

 Want to see it in action?
 Please do!